open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 via OpenTelemetry.
 Slowly, libraries and integrations will also migrate towards opentelemetry until the shim is no longer necessary.

-For example, an applciation may have traces today of the following variety:
+For example, an application may have traces today of the following variety:

 ```
 |-- Applicaiton - Configured OpenCenus --------------------------------- |